University of Tehran: Notable people

 Alireza Nasiri is a technocrat and businessman who created Iran's first online degree program at University of Tehran in 2003.
 He is known as the father of commercial forestry in Iran due to empowering the field of greenery with genetically modified trees in Iran.

 Lotfi A. Zadeh:is a mathematician, electrical engineer, computer scientist, artificial intelligence researcher and professor emeritus of computer science at the University of California, Berkeley.
 Zadeh, in his theory of fuzzy sets, proposed using a membership function (with a range covering the interval [0,1]) operating on the domain of all possible values.
 He proposed new operations for the calculus of logic and showed that fuzzy logic was a generalisation of classical and Boolean logic.
 He also proposed fuzzy numbers as a special case of fuzzy sets, as well as the corresponding rules for consistent mathematical operations (fuzzy arithmetic).
 In 1942, he graduated from the University of Tehran with a degree in electrical engineering (Fanni).

 He has made significant contributions to the fields of metamaterials, transformation optics, plasmonic optics, nanophotonics, graphene photonics, nano-materials, nanoscale optics, nanoantennas and miniaturized antennas, physics and reverse-engineering of polarization vision in nature, bio-inspired optical imaging, fractional paradigm in electrodynamics, and electromagnetics and microwaves.

 Some of the most prominent figures are named below:

-Shirin Ebadi:is an Iranian lawyer, a former judge and human rights activist and founder of Defenders of Human Rights Center in Iran.
+Shirin Ebadi:is a lawyer, a former judge and human rights activist and founder of Defenders of Human Rights Center in Iran.
 On 10 October 2003, Ebadi was awarded the Nobel Peace Prize for her significant and pioneering efforts for democracy and human rights, especially women's, children's, and refugee rights.
 She was admitted to the law department of the University of Tehran in 1965 and in 1969, upon graduation, passed the qualification exams to become a judge.
 After a six-month internship period, she officially became a judge in March 1969.
 She continued her studies in University of Tehran in the meantime to pursue a master's degree in law in 1971.